aleksandar-b/blog/_posts/2023-03-13-what-is-oop.markdown

 4. Abstraction

 I would like to restate the view from early 80s when OOP viewed the programming as simulation.
 It was influenced by Simula btw.

-But what are objects?
+What are objects?
 In real world we have objects and in programming we have objects.
 OOP was created to simulate some real world objects.

 What it means to simulate?
 Let's have a look at description of Uncle Bob Martin about how OOP was created.
 At one moment he was very close to find what exactly is specific difference between OOP and other paradigms, but then he went on with typical encapsulation, polymorphism etc..